-The enticing promise of increased productivity, decreased costs, and higher quality are compelling arguments for implementing automation at scale.
+The enticing promise of increased productivity decreased costs, and higher quality are compelling arguments for implementing automation at scale.
 And nearly every forward-thinking company in the world is on this journey.
-Yet, many find themselves frustrated with taking too long to get started or stuck at small scale.
+Yet, many find themselves frustrated with taking too long to get started or stuck at a small scale.

 Successfully implementing Robotic Process Automation (RPA) requires something better than fundamental scripting tools and incremental thinking.
 True RPA technology allows you to start simply and grow in quantity and sophistication at the organization’s desired pace.
 Whether that means hundreds or thousands of bots, the bottleneck should never be the tools or processes being automated.